 Our Pro Bono Collaborative mobilizes Rhode Island law firms, law students and community organizations to provide desperately needed legal assistance for the underserved residents of the state.
 The unique program includes 10 major law firms, over 20 community-based organizations and several dozen law students.

 *** Make an advance reservation. ***

 Room Reservation Policy

 There are thirteen small rooms which can be used for study or audio/video review.
 Three of the rooms are equipped for audio/visual use.
 Use of these rooms is governed by this room reservation policy which covers advance reservations, room renewals, cancellations, and consequences of the misuse of rooms.
 The reservation policy was implemented to address concerns about fair access to the study and audio/visual equipment rooms in the Library.

 Under this policy, only students, faculty, alumni, and staff of the Roger Williams University School of Law may reserve rooms for study or audio/visual playback.

 Current RWU School of Law students or alumni must reserve a study room by placing a reservation using the online room reservation system.
 Reservations will not be accepted at the circulation desk.
 RWU Law Faculty and Staff need to contact full-time library staff for assistance to reserve a room.

 - Groups.
-All rooms may be reserved in advanced by groups of two or more users equaling at least half the room’s listed capacity.
+All rooms seating four or six may be reserved in advanced by groups of two or more users.
+Room 162 may be reserved in advance by groups of four or more users.
 Listed members of the group may not overlap with any other group.

 Advance reservations are limited to one block of time per day.
 The block of time may be for a maximum of three hours and may not be split into smaller blocks.
 Reservations may start on the hour or half hour.